cscart/docs/en/user_guide/payment_methods/configure_payment.rst

    .. important::

        Icons of the payment methods are displayed in the **Payment icons** block.
-To see the icons, add this block to the desired page in the **Design → Layouts** section.
+To see the icons, add this block to the desired page in the **Website → Themes → Edit layouts** section.

 The **Configure** tab appears only if you selected an online payment system in the **Processor** field.
 It contains the settings that are specific to the payment system.